Your databases are the heart of your organization containing the keys to sales, production, and all of your business-critical processes.

 Your database administrator's ability to quickly and effectively manage change is critical.
 So it goes without saying that it’s critical you have the right team member for the task.
 Sadly with many small and medium-sized businesses, the task often falls to the “best option” rather than someone who is truly qualified to not only manage your databases, but optimize them for peak performance.

 For many companies having an in-house DBA simply doesn’t make sense.
 Managed service providers can help businesses fill this gap with remote DBA services for less than the cost of another full time employee.
-A strong MSP partner serves as an extension of your team to closely monitor your databases to keep them running smoothly and identify any potentials for improvement.
+A strong MSP partner serves as an extension of your team to closely monitor your databases (such as Oracle, SQL Server, NoSQL, etc.) to keep them running smoothly and identify any potentials for improvement.

 Get started finding the right database management solutions for your company today with a free 15-minute consultation.